Rigshospitalet-KFNM/DicomNode/docs/source/documentation/gpu_programming.rst

 To put this into perspective, your can get some rather stupid speedups in the x300 ballpark with GPU programming.

+I'll also apologize for the general structure of the C++ part, as it's my first project and therefore contractually obligated to make some really fucking dumb decisions.

 Options
 *******